esluyter/ESTimeline/README.md

   <summary><strong>Features, hypothetical features, and issues</strong></summary>

 ## Features
-- **Non-prescriptive:**
-  - the basic goal is only to "execute this code at this particular time"
-    - although the competing goal is to make it easy to do the things you want to do, which is subjective
-  - for the moment just real-time but some of this could be translated easily to work NRT
-    - there are certain things impossible in NRT, i.e. to do with real-time input
-    - ddwMixerChannel doesn't yet work NRT so this would be a big rewrite
-  - as little architecture as possible is forced on you
-    - possible to disable ddwMixerChannel, timeline-specific clock and environment so as to interact with the timeline as part of a larger project
-    - possible to play clips with any bus, target, addAction, etc. for full flexibility
 - **DAW-like GUI** for editing and playback
   - The goal is an accurate visual representation of what you are hearing / when the code is executed
     - gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency